IgorVaryvoda/Help-Ukraine/src/help/README.md

   - [Kolo](https://koloua.com/en/).
 Kolo quickly supplies the essential equipment to ukrainian soldiers in hot spots
   - [Leleka](https://leleka.care/).
 First aid kits
   - [Special Bank of Ukraine account to help the army](https://bank.gov.ua/en/news/all/natsionalniy-bank-vidkriv-spetsrahunok-dlya-zboru-koshtiv-na-potrebi-armiyi)
+  - [Car for Army](https://www.carforarmy.in.ua/).
+Donate a car to Ukrainian defenders
   - [🛻Hell Rides](https://pekelnitachky.com/en).
 Donate money to purchase SUVs, pickup trucks and ATVs for the Armed Forces, Territorial Defense units, National Guard, and other military units of the Ukrainian Army
   - [Donate crypto to Ukraine](https://twitter.com/Ukraine/status/1497594592438497282).
 Official government ฿BTC, ΞETH, $USDT wallets
   - [🪖Join Ukraine's foreign legion](https://www.ukrinform.net/rubric-ato/3415272-how-to-join-international-legion-to-defend-ukraine-algorithm.html) Don't like what you see?
 Have military experience?
 Help stop Russian orcs with your expertise